-- (b) the number and type of violations committed by registered cardholders, together with the penalties imposed upon registered cardholders by the department. - (2) The committee shall identify issues likely to require future legislative attention and develop legislation to present to the next regular session of the legislature. - (3) (a) The department shall periodically report to the economic affairs interim committee and submit a report to the legislative clearinghouse, as provided in 5-11-210, on persons who are registered pursuant to [sections 14 through 28].
-The report must include: - (i) the number of applications for registry identification cards and the number of registered cardholders approved; - (ii) the nature of the debilitating medical conditions of the cardholders; - (iii) the number of registry identification cards and licenses revoked; and - (iv) the number of physicians providing written certification for registered cardholders and the number of written certifications each physician has provided. - (b) The report may not provide any identifying information of cardholders or physicians. - (4) The board of medical examiners shall report annually to the economic affairs interim committee on the number and types of complaints the board has received involving physician practices in providing written certification for the use of marijuana, pursuant to 37-3-203. - (5) The reports provided for in subsections (3) and (4) must also be provided to the revenue interim committee provided for in 5-5-227.
+1 (a) the number of registered cardholders; and 2 (b) the number and type of violations committed by registered cardholders, together with the penaltie 3 imposed upon registered cardholders by the department.
+4 (2) The committee shall identify issues likely to require future legislative attention and develop 5 legislation to present to the next regular session of the legislature.
+6 (3) (a) The department shall periodically report to the economic affairs interim committee and submi 7 a report to the legislative clearinghouse, as provided in 5-11-210, on persons who are registered pursuant to 8 [sections 14 through 28].
+The report must include: 9 (i) the number of applications for registry identification cards and the number of registered 10 cardholders approved; 11 (ii) the nature of the debilitating medical conditions of the cardholders; 12 (iii) the number of registry identification cards and licenses revoked; and 13 (iv) the number of physicians providing written certification for registered cardholders and the number 14 of written certifications each physician has provided.
+15 (b) The report may not provide any identifying information of cardholders or physicians.
+16 (4) The board of medical examiners shall report annually to the economic affairs interim committee of 17 the number and types of complaints the board has received involving physician practices in providing written 18 certification for the use of marijuana, pursuant to 37-3-203.
+19 (5) The reports provided for in subsections (3) and (4) must also be provided to the revenue interim 20 committee provided for in 5-5-227.
+21 22 NEW SECTION.
+Section 28.
+Rulemaking authority fees.
+The department may adopt rules to

-NEW SECTION.
+22 NEW SECTION.
 Section 28.
 Rulemaking authority -- fees.
 The department may adopt rules to implement [sections 14 through 28] as authorized in this section to specify:

-- (1) the manner in which the department will consider applications for registry identification cards for individuals with debilitating medical conditions and renewal of registry identification cards; - (2) the acceptable forms of proof of Montana residency; - (3) notice and contested case hearing procedures for fines or registry identification card revocation, suspension, or modification;
+- (1) the manner in which the department will consider applications for registry identification cards for individuals with debilitating medical conditions and renewal of registry identification cards; - (2) the acceptable forms of proof of Montana residency; - 27 (3) notice and contested case hearing procedures for fines or registry identification card revocation, 28 suspension, or modification;

-1 (4) the procedures for obtaining fingerprints for the fingerprint and background check required under 2 [section 17];
+(4) the procedures for obtaining fingerprints for the fingerprint and background check required under [section 17]